- Vitamin A (100% as beta-carotene)

 - Helps the body better absorb protein-based foods

 Bromelain is an enzyme found in pineapple.
 Among the natives of South and Central America, the pineapple has a long history as a medicinal plant.
-Today, it is mostly used to aid digestion and help reduce inflammation.
+Today, it is mostly used to aid digestion.*

 - Aids the body with digestion